Tour the DUPIXENT

 bAt Week 52 with DUPIXENT 300 mg + SOC (n=277) vs 230 mL improvement with placebo + SOC (n=142) in patients with baseline blood eosinophils ≥300 cells/μL (Trial 2, secondary endpoint).

-EOS, eosinophils; OCS, oral corticosteroid; SOC, standard of care.
+EOS, eosinophils; ITT, intention-to-treat; OCS, oral corticosteroid; SOC, standard of care.

 DUPIXENT is a dual inhibitor of IL‑4 and IL-13 signaling, impacting 2 of the sources that mediate allergic and eosinophilic inflammation.1Explore the MOA

-The mechanism of dupilumab action in asthma has not been established.1
+The mechanism of action of dupilumab in asthma has not been definitively established.1

 Work with your patients to decide how to administer DUPIXENT: either administer at home or you administer in the office.1See Dosing and Administration